 • Academic Platinum - Overall EMs in each class which requires between a 96% and 100% average of student work.
 The designation of Academic Platinum is viewed as the compilation of the entire year's work.
 High academic standards and personal integrity are some of the attributes considered in this award.

-- Academic Gold Mastery in each class which requires a minimum of a 90.0% in every single class. - Academic Silver Student meets all NWEA individual growth targets for the fall, winter and spring NWEA testing.
+• Academic Gold - Mastery in each class which requires a minimum of a 90.0% in every single class.